llwyd/llwyd.github.io/_posts/2021-05-19-smolblink.markdown

 - Setting PORT 3 for GPIO to be a general purpose output
     - set bits 6-7 of register `0x48000400` to be `0x01`

 This would allow me to save space by having a similar number stored in the code.
-I found that a different RCC register (withe same base address as the one used for enable the GPIO B peripheral clock) had a default value where bit 1 was set, so I loaded this value into register `r0`, and then stored it at the address held in `r6`.
+I found that a different RCC register (with the same base address as the one used for enable the GPIO B peripheral clock) had a default value where bit 1 was set, so I loaded this value into register `r0`, and then stored it at the address held in `r6`.

 _It's worth noting that because the magic number has other bits set, it will enable a whole load of other periphals too, but I don't particularly care for this project.
 In a 'serious' project this may have side effects!_